str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 # Submit your code
 To submit your code to have it evaluated for a grade, use `python submit.py assignment_2`.
 You may submit as many times as you like.
 The last submission before the deadline will be used to determine your grade.

-To add a data.pickle file to your submission (containing landmarks of the Atlanta map for custom_search), use `python submit.py assignment_2 --add-data`.

 A friendly reminder: please ensure that your submission is in `search_submission.py`.
 The submit script described automatically sends that file to the servers for processing.

 # Vagrant